luizamarnet/autoencoder/README.md

 ### Model

+The model consists of some blocks of convolutional, activation and batch normalization layers and blocks of fully connected (dense) layers.<br/>
+For shrinking and increasing the height and width of the data throughout the model it was used max pooling and up sampling with nearest neighbour interpolation, respectively.
+All the convolutions were made using same padding.  <br/>
-The figures below show the model used and the legend explaining what each layer is.
+The figures below show the model developed and the legend that explains what each layer is.<br/>
+In the image, the data flows from the left to the right.
+This way, the left grey box represents the original image and the right grey box representes the reconstructed one.

 ![model flowchart](https://user-images.githubusercontent.com/58445878/102850823-0e412480-43f9-11eb-81c9-42ce921fde79.png)